Floridair Airlines

 3rd In A Series: A Fictional US Charter and Scheduled Airline Based In Florida

-Fort Lauderdale-FLL serves as the company’s primary center of operations, from which Floridair operates a mix of worldwide commercial and ad hoc charter flights from 12 Florida airports, along with scheduled flights between three Florida cities and several destinations in the United States, Canada and western Europe.
-The company previously provided charter and ad hoc cargo services as well, but such services were ended by 2009.
+Fort Lauderdale-FLL serves as the company’s primary center of operations, from which Floridair operates a mix of worldwide commercial and ad hoc charter flights from 12 Florida airports, along with scheduled flights from three Florida cities to several destinations in the United States, Canada and Europe.
+The company formerly operated charter and ad hoc cargo services as well, but those services ended in 2009.

 History